→Sign in

 Information management during delivery — ISO 19650-2

-A BIM Manager steers a delivery-phase appointment through the ISO 19650-2 information management cycle: establishing project information requirements, assessing capability at tender, confirming the BIM Execution Plan, mobilising TIDP/MIDP, supervising collaborative production, and closing out with an accepted information model.·Linked profile: BIM Fundamentals Profile·Journey for BIM Manager
+A BIM Manager steers a delivery-phase appointment through the ISO 19650-2 information management cycle: establishing project information requirements, assessing capability at tender, confirming the BIM Execution Plan, mobilising TIDP/MIDP, supervising collaborative production, and closing out with an accepted information model.·Linked profile: BIM Fundamentals Profile·Role: BIM Manager

 Authored